Fast Feed Business

 Using a QR code, you can link to a companion site that goes with a product category or a specific topic.
 This works particularly well in turning unfamiliar activities into adventurous experiences available through purchases at your store.

-A retailer selling henna, for instance, can link to a website with video and how-to guides about mixing henna powder and using it to create tattoos.
-Tips from experienced henna artists can provide design inspiration, too.
-After visiting this website while in the store, shoppers may feel more confident about purchasing a DIY henna powder kit and using it themselves.
+A retailer selling garden landscaping, for instance, can link to a website with video and how-to guides about how to pick the best landscape for your local climate.
+Tips from experienced gardeners can also provide tips on how to ensure your landscaping thrives under varying weather conditions.
+After visiting this website while in the store, shoppers may feel more confident about purchasing and caring for landscaping to enhance the curb appeal of their home.

 Can you go fiber-fast?